xcore/sc_sdram_burst/app_sdram_regress/README.rst

 The demo runs a series of regression tests of increasing difficulty, beginning from using a single core for the sdram_server with one core loaded progressing to all cores being loaded to simulate an XCore under full load.
+Note, this runs indefinatly, it is meant as a test tool.